mantl/mantl/docs/getting_started/openstack.rst

 ``fd94baf0-b314-453e-9cd6-73c90fc53857``) is what you'll need to add as ``os_net_id`` in the ``group_vars`` files mentioned above.

-**Note:** If you already have a network and routers in your OpenStack region, you can skip these steps and just use the ID of your existing network.
+.. note:: If you already have a network and routers in your OpenStack region, you can skip these steps and just use the ID of your existing network.
 Make sure that hosts on the existing network can resolve DNS names and pull data from IP addresses (like ``centos.org``).

 .. code-block:: shell